Reinforcement Learning in Different Phases of Quantum Control: Outlook Discussion

+Reinforcement Learning algorithms are versatile enough and can be suitably combined with existing ones.
+For instance, applying RL to complex problems with glassy landscapes is likely to benefit from a pre-training stage.
+Such a beneficial behaviour has already been observed in the context of deep RL~\cite{mnih_15_ATARI,silver_16_ALPHAGO}.
+For the purpose of pre-training, in certain cases it may be advantageous to combine RL with existing derivative-based optimal control methods, such as GRAPE and CRAB, or even exhaustive search, so that one starts the optimization from a reasonable `educated guess'.
+In the recent years, it was shown that derivative-based and feedback-loop control methods can be efficiently combined to boost performance~\cite{egger2014adaptive}.
+Vice-versa, RL's exploration schedule defined on a suitable abstract RL-state space, may prove a useful addition to improve on already existing algorithms.

-\emph{Outlook.---}The appearance of a glassy phase, which dominates the many-body physics, in the space of protocols of the quantum state preparation problem, has far-reaching consequences for condensed matter physics.
+Using RL, we revealed the existence of control phase transitions, and showed their universality in the sense that they also affect the behaviour of state-of-the-art optimal control methods.
+The appearance of a glassy phase, which dominates the many-body physics, in the space of protocols of the quantum state manipulation problem, could have far-reaching consequences for efficiently manipulating systems in condensed matter experiments.
 Quantum computing relies heavily on our ability to prepare states with high fidelity, yet finding high efficiency state manipulation routines remains a difficult problem.
 Highly controllable quantum emulators, such as ultracold atoms and ions, depend almost entirely on the feasibility to reach the correct target state, before it can be studied.
 We demonstrated how, a \emph{model-free} RL agent can provide valuable insights in constructing variational theories which capture almost all relevant features of the dynamics generated by the optimal protocol.
 Unlike the optimal bang-bang protocol, the simpler variational protocol is robust to small perturbations, while giving comparable fidelities.
 This implies the existence of nearly optimal protocols, which do not suffer from the exponential complexity of finding the global minimum of the entire optimization landscape.
-Finally, in contrast with optimal control methods such as SGD, GRAPE, and CRAB that assume an exact model of the physical system, the model-free nature of RL ensures that it can be used to design protocols even when our knowledge of the physical systems we wish to control is incomplete or our system is noisy or disordered.
+Finally, in contrast with optimal control methods such as SGD, GRAPE, and CRAB that assume an exact model of the physical system, the model-free nature of RL suggests that it can be used to design protocols even when our knowledge of the physical systems we wish to control is incomplete or our system is noisy or disordered~\cite{bukov2018reinforcement}.

 The existence of phase transitions in quantum control problems may have profound consequences beyond physical systems.
 We suspect that the glassy behavior observed here maybe a generic feature of many control problems and it will be interesting to see if this is indeed the case.
 It is our hope that given the close connections between optimal control and RL, the physical interpretation of optimization problems in terms of a glassy phase will help in developing novel efficient algorithms and help spur new ideas in RL and artificial intelligence.